-You are eligible to make a one-time election at or following retirement to transfer any portion of your eligible contributions, not including Roth contributions and earnings, in the NC 401(k) Plan and/or NC 457 Plan to the Local Governmental Employees' Retirement System and receive a separate additional monthly lifetime retirement allowance based upon your transferred balance.
+As an alternative, you may choose another type of Transfer Benefit, which is available to both law enforcement officers and general retirees, referred to as the NC 401(k) or NC 457 Transfer Benefit.
+Under this Transfer Benefit, you are eligible to make a one-time election at or following retirement to transfer any portion of your eligible contributions, not including Roth contributions and earnings, in the NC 401(k) Plan and/or NC 457 Plan to the Local Governmental Employees' Retirement System and receive a separate additional monthly lifetime retirement allowance based upon your transferred balance.
+This Transfer Benefit includes allowances available with and without cost-of-living increases.

-Allowances are available both with and without cost-of-living increases.
-Please visit our website at www.myncretirement.com for additional detailed information about the Transfer Benefit, a Transfer Benefit estimator, and the required forms.
+Please visit the Retirement System's website at www.myncretirement.com to compare and learn more about these different types of Transfer Benefits, to use our Transfer Benefit estimator, and to access the required forms.